Plains GP (NYSE:PAGP) Sees Strong Trading Volume

-A number of equities research analysts recently issued reports on PAGP shares.
-Wolfe Research upgraded Plains GP from a “peer perform” rating to an “outperform” rating in a research report on Monday, January 10th.
-Wells Fargo & Company increased their target price on Plains GP from $14.00 to $15.00 and gave the company an “overweight” rating in a research note on Thursday, December 16th.
-Barclays increased their target price on Plains GP from $12.00 to $13.00 in a research note on Thursday, January 20th.
-Bank of America raised their price objective on Plains GP from $10.50 to $11.00 and gave the company an “underperform” rating in a research note on Tuesday, January 18th.
-Finally, Seaport Global Securities cut Plains GP from a “buy” rating to a “neutral” rating in a research note on Friday, October 29th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $12.94.
+Several research analysts have weighed in on PAGP shares.
+Seaport Global Securities lowered Plains GP from a “buy” rating to a “neutral” rating in a research report on Friday, October 29th.
+Seaport Research Partners lowered Plains GP from a “buy” rating to a “neutral” rating in a report on Friday, October 29th.
+Seaport Res Ptn downgraded Plains GP from a “buy” rating to a “neutral” rating in a research report on Thursday, October 28th.
+Raymond James cut their target price on Plains GP from $13.00 to $12.00 and set an “outperform” rating for the company in a research report on Friday, February 11th.
+Finally, Wells Fargo & Company raised their target price on Plains GP from $14.00 to $15.00 and gave the stock an “overweight” rating in a research report on Thursday, December 16th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $12.94.

 Plains GP Holdings LP owns and operates midstream energy infrastructure and provides logistics services primarily for crude oil, natural gas liquids and natural gas through its indirect investment in Plains All American Pipeline, L.P.
 The firm operates through the following segments: Transportation, Facilities and Supply and Logistics.